Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Applications

 \subsection{Mean field control}

-Next we consider a mean field control problem \cite[Example 2]{DDJ2023}, where a central planner seeks to control $N$ particles by selecting a progressively measurable process $\alpha = (\alpha^1, ..., \alpha^N) \in (\mathbb{R}^d)^N$.
+Next we consider a mean field control problem \cite[Proposition 2.14]{DDJ2023}, where a central planner seeks to control $N$ particles by selecting a control process $\alpha = (\alpha^1, ..., \alpha^N)$ from $\mathcal{A}^N$, which is the set of $(\mathbb{R}^d)^N$-valued, progressively measurable processes, whose definition is immediately below \cite[Equation 2.8]{DDJ2023}.
+Throughout this subsection, $\beta > 0$ is fixed, and $N$ may vary.
 The dynamics of the $i$-th particle evolve as: